‘Vanderpump Rules’ Star James Kennedy Says He’s 9 Months Sober After Sending Drunken Texts To Raquel Leviss

 While James admitted that in the past he would “sneak” alcohol after promising to quit, he said this time is different.

-“I have hidden that before and I have lied about that before,” James said.
+“I have hidden that before from people and I have lied about that before,” James said.
 “This time I’m not lying to myself about it and it feels incredible.
 Eventually, the people will see too.”

 James also confirmed his sobriety on Instagram, where he said it “feels so good” to be sober.
-May followers congratulated James on his decision to quit drinking, although some expressed disbelief that he’s actually sticking to it.
-Some followers wrote that James would have needed extensive rehab and therapy and wouldn’t have been able to quit his alcohol addiction cold turkey.
+Many followers congratulated James on his decision to quit drinking, although some expressed disbelief that he’s actually sticking to it.
+Some users wrote that James would have needed extensive rehab and therapy, and wouldn’t have been able to quit his alcohol addiction cold turkey.

 But Raquel chimed in to write, “IM SO PROUD OF MY BOYFRIEND!!
 I can shout it from a rooftop!”